QingliangLi/d3workshop/README.md

 }
 ```
 The function does some data wrangling for us.
-1. Filters the data by date.
+1. Filters the data by date  `DATA.filter(d => d.date <= chartDate)`.
-2. Performs a groupby operation by team and counts how many times they appear (or win) in the data.
+2. Performs a groupby operation by team and counts how many times they appear (or win) in the data `d3.rollup(snapshot, v => v.length, d => d.team)`.
-3. Returns the data in the desired format for us (an `Array` of JavaScript Objects).
+3. Returns the data in the desired format for us (an `Array` of JavaScript Objects) `Array.from(wins, ([key, value]) => ({'team':key, 'value':value}))`.

 I could have done the data wrangling in another language like Python or R and created a different dataset to be read in but wanted to show you that D3 and JavaScript can also do similar things.
-Our data should look like this after being returned by filterData.
+Our data should look like this after being returned by `filterData`.
 ![data variable](img/data_variable.png)

 ## Setting up D3 scales